robcarver17/skipperman/docs/identify_volunteers_at_event_help.md

 ## This is not a new volunteer

 If this isn't actually a new volunteer: you will probably see buttons to select an existing volunteer - Skipperman will show you the volunteers that have similar names.
 Click on the appropriate volunteer to identify them.
 If you can't see the volunteer you want, click on `See all volunteers`.
+You can sort the full list of volunteers a few different ways to try and find the person you want.
 You can go back to seeing just the most similar volunteers by clicking `See similar volunteers only`.

 ## This is a new volunteer

 **It's really important that you don't add duplicate volunteers to the Skipperman data**

-But if you are sure this is a new volunteer: check the first and second name are correct, then click `Add this new volunteer`.
-If the volunteer has errors (too similar to existing volunteer or names too short) you will have to first click `Please check these volunteer details for me`.
+But if you are sure this is a new volunteer: check the first and second name are correct, then click `I have double checked the volunteers details entered - allow me to add`, and then `Yes - these details are correct - add this new volunteer`.

 ## This isn't really a volunteer